jaredtritz/jsonsails-readthedocs/source/concepts/ufiles.rst

 Consists of
 ^^^^^^^^^^^

-* Script (Javascript)
+* UInterface (Javascript)
-* JSLibs (JavaScript libraries)

-If the ufile script does not exist then the raw value of the ufile is returned when the ufile value is accessed.
+If the UFile does not have a UInterface script then the raw value of the ufile is returned when the ufile value is accessed.

-If UFile script does exist then module.exports must define load and save methods, and optionally it may also define serialize and deserialize methods.
-These methods will determine how the value is transformed when the ufile value is loaded and saved.

-UFile script may utilize JSLibs.